Uniform and insignia of Scouting America: Current uniform

-Boy Scout and Varsity Scout uniform
+Scout BSA and Varsity Scout uniform

+Shirt

 With the inclusion of girls in the Boy Scout (renamed to Scouts BSA) program, starting February 1, 2019 a new tan uniform shirt has been approved and is available for purchase.
 The new tan shirt features a red Fleur de lis symbol and red 'BSA' text in place of the 'Boy Scouts of America' text.
 Also available as an option for boys and girls are new olive green capris uniform pants.

 The previous official Boy Scout uniform, known as the Centennial Scout Uniform, was named in tribute to the organization's 100th anniversary in 2010.
 The uniform may be worn by adult leaders, Scouts, and Webelos Scouts.
 Introduced on August 15, 2008, to have a more outdoors-activity oriented appearance, the Centennial Scout Uniform transitionally replaced the previous version designed by Oscar de la Renta.
-The BSA declared this uniform "transitional," meaning that those possessing the de la Renta uniform may not only still wear it (as is the case with any previously-authorized uniforms) but that they may interchange parts with the new uniform as well (mainly to solve issues with shirt and pants which were not ready for wide-scale manufacturing at the time).
+The Boy Scouts of America declared this uniform "transitional", meaning that those possessing the de la Renta uniform may not only still wear it (as is the case with any previously authorized uniforms) but that they may interchange parts with the new uniform as well (mainly to solve issues with shirt and pants which were not ready for wide-scale manufacturing at the time).
 The uniform "transitional" status ended in 2011.
-Except as clearance items however, Council and BSA stores will no longer sell the de la Renta uniform.
+Except as clearance items however, council and BSA stores was no longer selling the de la Renta uniform.

 There were two versions of the Centennial shirt.
 The first version was a khaki (officially referred by BSA as tan) button-front shirt with collar, bellowed pockets on the chest and featured a special technology pocket on the left shoulder.
 This was designed to allow Scouts and Scouters to place their personal cell phone or media player in that pocket.
 A hole at the bottom of the pocket allowed an earpiece to be to connected to the item.
 Many Scouters referred to the pocket as the "cigarette pocket" for its size and lack of real usability.
-The BSA redesigned the shirt, removing the pocket.
+The BSA redesigned the shirt and removed the pocket.
+The current version of the Centennial shirt is a khaki (officially referred by BSA as tan) button-front shirt with collar, bellowed pockets on the chest and closed with hook-and-loop closures, and shoulder epaulets with shoulder loops in the color of the individual's registration (see above).